codicoscepticos/ruby-implementations/README.md

 # Active
 * [Ruby MRI](https://github.com/ruby/ruby) - Matz's Ruby Interpreter or Ruby MRI (also called CRuby) is the reference implementation of the Ruby programming language.
 * [TruffleRuby](https://github.com/oracle/truffleruby) - A high performance implementation.
 Built on the GraalVM by Oracle Labs.
+* [JRuby](https://github.com/jruby/jruby) - The Ruby Programming Language on the JVM.
-* [Rite/mruby](https://github.com/mruby/mruby) - mruby is the lightweight implementation of the Ruby language.
+* [mruby](https://github.com/mruby/mruby) - mruby is the lightweight implementation of the Ruby language.
-* [Rubinius](https://github.com/rubinius/rubinius) - Rubinius is a modern language platform that supports a number of programming languages.
 * [Opal](https://github.com/opal/opal#readme) - Opal is a Ruby to Javascript source-to-source compiler.
-* [Topaz](https://github.com/topazproject/topaz) - A high performance ruby, written in RPython
 * [goby](https://github.com/goby-lang/goby) - Goby is an object-oriented interpreter language deeply inspired by Ruby as well as its core implementation by 100% pure Go.
 * [GoRuby](https://github.com/goruby/goruby) - An implementation of Ruby written in Go.
 * [grubby](https://github.com/grubby/grubby) - Grubby is an experimental ruby written in Golang.
-* [JRuby](http://www.jruby.org/) - The Ruby Programming Language on the JVM.
+* [Rubinius](https://github.com/rubinius/rubinius) - Rubinius is a modern language platform that supports a number of programming languages.
+* [Topaz](https://github.com/topazproject/topaz) - A high performance ruby, written in RPython
 * [Ruby-LLVM](https://github.com/ruby-llvm/ruby-llvm) - Ruby-LLVM is a Ruby language binding to the LLVM compiler infrastructure library.
 * [erruby](https://github.com/johnlinvc/erruby) - ruby on erlang.